Urgent Care for UTIs: Your Guide to Quick Relief and Recovery

 - Potential side effects

-- Why is completing the full course of antibiotics crucial?
+- Why is the importance of completing the full course of antibiotics emphasized?

 At-Home Care Tips for UTIs